 The same document has later annotations suggesting that Michael Stubbens (Stubbings) also occupied the property.
-Amelia Rose (the daughter of a previous owner and occupier Mary Mitchell), may have later occupied (or even purchased) the property.
+Amelia Rose (the daughter of a previous owner and occupier Mary Mitchell), later occupied the property.

 John Oddin Taylor, who had owned the property since 1838, died c.1856.

 Change of Ownership to John Oddin Taylor

 Following the death of John Oddin Taylor, another John Oddin Taylor, also a gentleman of the city of Norwich, became the owner of the house.